-Wethaq Takaful Insurance Company (the "Parent Company) is a Kuwaiti Public Shareholding Company that was incorporated on 31 July 2000 and is registered under the Insurance Companies and Agents Law No. 24 of 1961, as amended.
+Wethaq Takaful Insurance Company (the "Parent Company) is a Kuwaiti Public Shareholding Company that was incorporated on 31 July 2000 and carries on its business in accordance with the provisions of Law No. 125 of 2019 regarding the Regulation of Insurance under the IRU Resolution No. 24 of 2022 licensing the companies that regularized their status according to the Law and its Executive Regulations, as amended.
 The Parent Company's shares are listed on Boursa Kuwait.